 BMH invests in Split and Things Technologies

-This means that the Hessian company now has start-ups in its portfolio that are dedicated to the digitalization of catering and facility management.
+The Hessian company now has start-ups in its portfolio that are dedicated to the digitalization of gastronomy and building management.

-The Beteiligungs-Managementgesellschaft des Landes Hessen MBH has invested in two start-ups in its state: Split and Things Technologies.
-Both companies want to digitalize a specific business area: Split the catering industry, Things Technologies facility management.
+Beteiligungs-Managementgesellschaft des Landes Hessen MBH has invested in two start-ups in its home state: Split and Things Technologies.
+Both companies each want to digitize a specific business area: Split the catering industry, Things Technologies building management.

 Split was founded in Frankfurt am Main at the end of 2019.
-The company wants to offer an all-in-one ordering solution for restaurants and hotels.
-Restaurateurs receive support, for example, in setting up digital menus, self-ordering functions and online pick-up and delivery shops.
-In total, the startup received mid-six-figure capital in the seed round.
+The company aims to offer an all-in-one ordering solution for restaurants and hotels.
+Restaurateurs receive support in setting up digital menus, self-ordering functions and online pick-up and delivery stores, for example.
+The start-up received capital in the mid-six-figure range as part of the seed round.
 The exact amount is not known.
-MR Beteiligungen GmbH and a number of angel investors also invested: co-founder of Darmstadt-based personnel service provider Univativ Olaf Kempin, Daniel von Wedel and his brother Alexander von Wedel from investment company v.
-Wedel Family & Friends Verwaltungs-GmbH, as well as Commerzbank's legacy sales boss Michal Jarocki.
+MR Beteiligungen GmbH and several angel investors also invested: Olaf Kempin, co-founder of the Darmstadt-based personnel service provider Univativ, Daniel von Wedel and his brother Alexander von Wedel from the investment company v.
+Wedel Family & Friends Verwaltungs-GmbH and Michal Jarocki, Head of Legacy Sales at Commerzbank.

-BMH is confident in both companies.
-Stephan Groß, responsible investment manager at BMH, says of Split: "In the medium term, companies throughout Germany and beyond could benefit from Split's scalable approach.
-That's why we are happy to support the team in its planned growth steps."
-About Things Technologies, the responsible BMH manager Sebastian Schnell says: "The company's numerous references show how great the application possibilities of smart technologies are in the real estate sector.
+BMH is convinced by both companies.
+Stephan Groß, the responsible investment manager at BMH, says of Split: "In the medium term, companies throughout Germany and beyond could benefit from Split's scalable approach.
+We are therefore happy to support the team in its planned growth steps."
+Sebastian Schnell, the responsible BMH manager, says about Things Technologies: "The company's numerous references show how great the potential applications of smart technologies are in the real estate sector.
 This makes Thing-it an extremely promising pioneer for us in the field of digital real estate."

-BMH is headquartered in Wiesbaden, Germany.
+BMH is based in Wiesbaden.
 It was founded in 2001 and is a wholly owned subsidiary of Landesbank Hessen-Thüringen Girozentrale (Helaba).
-Through Wirtschafts- und Infrastrukturbank Hessen (WIBank), BMH is actively involved in the economic development activities of the State of Hesse.
+Through Wirtschafts- und Infrastrukturbank Hessen (WIBank), BMH is actively involved in business development in the state of Hesse.

 FYI: English edition available